minvws/nl-covid19-data-dashboard/packages/cms/README.md

 Sanity dataset.
 For Typescript these JSONs are a static data source, so it will complain when they do not contain all the keys that are used in the code.

+#### Exports have keys with document ids

+By default the export command will write document ids to every key in the json.
+This id is necessary to detect local additions/deletions/moves in the json file.
+The `--production` flag will make sure the id's are not part of the keys.

+With document ids a key in the json will look like `some_key__@__{document_id}`, but that wouldn't work with our codebase because that would read the key `some_key`.
+To bypass this, runtime errors are preventend by stripping all document ids from the keys on load.
+For the typescript compiler a SiteText interface is created on every export.
+Also any local update to `nl_export.json` will result in an updated SiteText interface.

+### Sync local changes

+The easiest way of adding/deleting/moving keys is by mutating the `nl_export.json` file.
+Note that this json must include document ids as part of the leaf keys.
+This is enabled by default.

 ### Adding Texts

 You can run `yarn lokalize:add` from the repository root to add a text to the